elephantscale/es-training-new/jenkins/slides/Continuous_Integration_with_Jenkins.md

 ## Multi-Configuration Matrix

- * Let’s configure this job to test for different JDKs and  Operating Systems
+ * Let's configure this job to test for different JDKs and  Operating Systems

      - First axis is for Master and Slave nodes
         * Master is Unix machine and Jenkins-Windows-Slave is Windows machine